fiddyschmitt/SimpleKVM/README.md

 # Where to download
 Releases can be found over in the [releases](https://github.com/fiddyschmitt/SimpleKVM/releases) section.
+(Currenly only for Windows, but Linux and Mac in future)

 # What you need
 All you need is a USB switch, which you can find on eBay/AliExpress etc.